Breast Cancer Support Fund

 The truth about breast cancer is that the financial burdens can be just as devastating as the physical ones which is why the Breast Cancer Support Fund bridges the gap between the financial reality faced by breast cancer patients and the limited financial assistance available.

-With the support of the Bras Family Foundation, we help patients pay for basic living expenses such as food and shelter as well as medications, prosthetics, wigs, transportation costs, hospital parking, restorative therapies and medical devices.
+Financial assistance grants help patients pay for basic living expenses such as food and shelter as well as medications, prosthetics, wigs, transportation costs, hospital parking, restorative therapies and medical devices and the Meal Support Program delivers nutritious prepared meals to patients at no cost. (in Ontario and Atlantic Canada)

 Donna Sheehan

-Founder, breast cancer survivor
+Founder, executive director, breast cancer survivor

-• I apologize if it took me long to email you to thank you for the cheque you mailed.
+I apologize if it took me long to email you to thank you for the cheque you mailed.
 Trying to recover from treatments plus a toddler running around— life is just very hectic!
 I wish I could say more than a simple thank you.
 The work you are doing to our community is selfless, courageous and INSPIRING.
 I can’t thank you enough for the kindness, support and generosity you’ve extended to me and to my family.
 WE are endlessly grateful.
 Thank you!
 GOD BLESS.

-Sincerely, Abigail
+Sincerely, Abigail -

-• Thank you so very much for the financial and mental support.
+Thank you so very much for the financial and mental support.
 This has meant the absolute world to me and my family.
 The financial support has helped me to keep with the cost of living and focus on treatment.
 I was struggling to keep up with my bills and trying to raise children, I didn't know if I could start radiation because I couldn't afford to remain off work.
 I couldn't think about starting radiation which is 2 hours from where I live when I couldn't afford the treatments I am getting here in town.
 The basic cost of living then getting to and from the hospital and parking really added up when I did chemo.
 Thank you for understanding and truly helping me.

-• It is an overwhelmingly frightening time in a person’s life when they hear they have cancer.
+It is an overwhelmingly frightening time in a person’s life when they hear they have cancer.
 Their entire world has changed and nothing seems normal or safe.
 But the public doesn’t often understand the devastating impact financially that occurs for many.
 The women that I have referred to this program have always been independent women who helped others rather than needing help.
 Now they find themselves having to choose between rent and food.
 This is not an exaggeration.
 The BCSF is one of the vital supports that enable women to survive on a day-to-day basis while they are striving to save their lives

-Andrea TurnerPenticton Oncology Clinic Social Worker, British Columbia
+Andrea TurnerPenticton Oncology Clinic Social Worker, British Columbia -

-• I wish to send you a heartfelt thank you for the financial aid that I recently received from BCSF.
+I wish to send you a heartfelt thank you for the financial aid that I recently received from BCSF.
 Your support has helped me tremendously, both by easing the ongoing stress and by making my daily struggles more manageable.
 Having lived six years ‘cancer free’ only to be recently re-diagnosed with Stage 4 Breast Cancer, I was not prepared for life’s changes and adjustments that were to ensue.
 Being single and living with these emotional and financial hardships are very overwhelming as I’m sure you can imagine.
 BCSF’s financial support has truly been a blessing and a wonderful reminder that there are people and organizations that do care and want to help.
 Thank you so much for helping me.
 Everything for the last year has been going wrong in my life.
 This is the first good thing to happen that I can remember for some time.

 JP